A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Triangle Singularity

 where $\rho(\sqrt{s})$ is the phase space factor, $F(\sqrt{s})$ is the constructed amplitude (either Breit-Wigner or the triangle integral $I$), and $B(\sqrt{s})$ is the additional polynomial background \cite{Fernandez-Ramirez:2019koa}.
 The $dN/d\sqrt{s}$, corresponding to the resulting intensity, achieves a better fit of the experimental data by optimizing the parameters in $F(\sqrt{s})$ and $B(\sqrt{s})$.
-The resulting picture is shown in Figure~\ref{fig:Pc4312_TSBW} where a resonance-like peak at around 4312 MeV is achieved by both line shapes.
-Since they both fit within the uncertainties (error bars) of the experimental data, further analysis is required to provide an unambiguous discrimination between the two vastly different mechanisms and interpretations yet similar line shapes.
+The resulting distribution is shown in Fig.~\ref{fig:Pc4312_TSBW} where a narrow peak at around 4312 MeV is produced by both line shapes.
+Since both mechanisms fit within the uncertainties (error bars) of the experimental data, further analysis is required to unambiguously discriminate between the two largely different mechanisms and interpretations, despite their similar line shapes.

-Although this triangle picture fits the experimental data well, it was argued to be an unlikely origin of the enhancement due to some limitations of the mechanism involved \cite{LHCb:2019kea}.
-First, it lacks an appropriate hadron-rescattering threshold, since the $D_s^{**-}$ hadron in the loop is only some hypothetical charmed meson that does not exist.
-Second, for a good fit to be achieved, the mechanism requires unrealistic parameters to be used.
-When the decay width $\epsilon$ is set to some higher and more plausible value, say 50 MeV, the enhancement from the triangle singularity is no longer prominent and falls weakly into the background.
-This is why a pole-based interpretation is favored for the $P_\psi^N(4312)^+$ state.
+Although this triangle mechanism fits the experimental data well, it was argued to be an unlikely origin of the enhancement due to some physical constraints \cite{LHCb:2019kea}.
+First, the TS description lacks an appropriate hadron-rescattering threshold, as it requires the exchange of the hypothetical $D_s^{**-}(3288)$ hadron in the loop.
+This excited meson has not yet been observed and is not listed in the PDG's compilation of $D_s$ states.
+Second, the LHCb analysis indicated that achieving a good fit with the TS mechanism necessitates the use of unphysical parameters.
+Specifically, when the decay width $\epsilon$ is set to some higher and more plausible value, say 50 MeV, the enhancement from the TS is no longer prominent and falls into the background.
+This physical argument is the main reason why a dynamic pole-based interpretation is favored for the $P_\psi^N(4312)^+$ state.

+Furthermore, there are other triangle diagrams that can produce peaks in the $J/\psi p$ invariant mass \cite{Liu:2015fea,Bayar:2016ftu}.
+For instance, a $D_s^{**-}\Lambda_c^+\bar{D}^0$ triangle loop can generate an enhancement close to the $P_\psi^N(4312)^+$ state as well.
+In \cite{Bayar:2016ftu}, they considered multiple diagrams where a general $\Lambda^*$ hyperon is assigned as particle 1 (which can couple to $K^-p$), a $c\bar{c}$ meson for particle 2, and $p$ for particle 3.
+For each $c\bar{c}$ candidate, they used equations \eqref{eq:m23_range} and \eqref{eq:m1_range} to obtain the relevant range of the hyperon mass and the range of the resulting peak.
+Further analysis of the branching ratios led them to argue the plausibility of each diagram.
+Among these, if we select the $\Lambda^*J/\psi p$ loop with the mass of $\Lambda^*$ within [2151, 2523] MeV, a peak can be achieved within the energy region of [4035, 4366] MeV.
+This is relevant to the $P_\psi^N(4312)^+$ since the signal lies within the allowed energy region of the mechanism.